Today's admission times: from 11:00 a.m. to 8:00 p.m.

 The last mission

-Clear air, cool water, lush green trees, cliffs over 300 meters high - the Kola Bay near Murmansk.
+Clear air, cool water, lush green trees, cliffs over 300 metres high - Kola Bay near Murmansk.
 Here was U-434, ready for its last great journey through the Barents Sea and the European North Sea to Hamburg.
-In August 2002 the time had come: a Finnish deep-sea tug slowly pulled the 90.16 meter giant into the open sea, towards Hamburg.
+In August 2002, the time had come: a Finnish deep-sea tug slowly pulled the 90.16 metre giant into the open sea, towards Hamburg.

 However, it was not long before U-434 was stopped by the Russian secret service.
-He searched the boat for five days, after which the voyage continued.
-Due to this delay, the boat did not appear on the Norwegian Coast Guard's radar.
+The boat was searched for five days before the journey could be continued.
+Due to this delay, the boat did not appear on the radar of the Norwegian Coast Guard.

-Fear and hope were the result, until I received an email from Mr. Jens Hoilund (officer of the Norwegian NATO air reconnaissance): "... your submarine has now left my areal ..." (... has your submarine just left my territory ...).
+Fear and hope were the result, until finally an e-mail arrived from Mr Jens Hoilund (officer of the Norwegian NATO air reconnaissance): "Your submarine has now left my areal...".
 "Sending you some pictures taken by one of our units last Thursday night.
-Have a nice day."
-(Send you some photos that one of our units took last Thursday night).
-Mr. Angermann could breathe a sigh of relief.
+Have a nice day!". the owners could finally breathe a sigh of relief.

-In the meantime he got in touch with the Waterways and Shipping Office to have the traffic of an extraordinary towing unit approved on the Elbe area.
+In the meantime Chr.
+Angermann got in touch with the Waterways and Shipping Office to have the traffic of an extraordinary towing unit approved on the Elbe area.

 However, the Russian sea tug had to be exchanged for another suitable sea tug that knew the area on site.